 COMPENSATION SYSTEM OF THE MANAGEMENT BOARD

-- a fixed remuneration including base salary and benefits
+- fixed base salary

-- a short-term variable compensation
+- short-term variable cash compensation

 ILLUSTRATION : COMPENSATION OF THE MANAGEMENT BOARD